tobi-laa/reflective-fluent-builders/README.md

 </plugin>
 ```

 It is also possible to specify exclusions.
-For instance, assuming you use a _logical_ rather than a _functional_ naming convention within your application like so:
+For instance, let us assume you use a _logical_ rather than a _functional_ naming convention within your application like so:
 ```
 com.example.app.dog
 ↳ Dog